ValveSoftware/source-sdk-2013/.github/ISSUE_TEMPLATE/bug-report---npc.md

 ---

 ### Additional context
-Add any other context about the problem here.
+(Optional) Add any other context about the problem here.